Once Upon a Time: Victorian Fairy Pictures

 Supernatural Portraits

-"Take the Fair Face of Woman, and Gently Suspending, With Butterflies, Flowers, and Jewels Attending, Thus Your Fairy is Made of Most Beautiful Things," 19th century, by Sophie Gengembre Anderson.
+"Take the Fair Face of Woman, and Gently Suspending, With Butterflies, Flowers, and Jewels Attending, Thus Your Fairy Is Made of Most Beautiful Things," 19th century, by Sophie Gengembre Anderson.
 Oil on canvas.
 Private collection.
 (Public Domain)

-"Take the Fair Face of Woman, and Gently Suspending, With Butterflies, Flowers, and Jewels Attending, Thus Your Fairy is Made of Most Beautiful Things," 19th century, by Sophie Gengembre Anderson.
+"Take the Fair Face of Woman, and Gently Suspending, With Butterflies, Flowers, and Jewels Attending, Thus Your Fairy Is Made of Most Beautiful Things," 19th century, by Sophie Gengembre Anderson.
 Oil on canvas.
 Private collection.
-(Public Domain)
+Public Domain

-The color green has long been associated with attributions both positive, such as spring, forest, good luck, health; and negative, including snakes, poison, dragons, evil, according to Inezita Gay-Eckel in the L’École webinar.
-Medieval historian Michel Pastoureau in his book “Green: The History of a Color,” writes that green has long been the color of supernatural beings, especially fairies.
+The color green has long been associated with attributions both positive (such as spring, forest, good luck, health) and negative (including snakes, poison, dragons, evil), according to Inezita Gay-Eckel in the L’École webinar.
+Medieval historian Michel Pastoureau, in his book “Green: The History of a Color,” writes that green has long been the color of supernatural beings, especially fairies.
 This symbolic colorization can be traced as far back as illuminated manuscripts.

 Green is used to striking effect in Sophie Gengembre Anderson’s “Take the Fair Face of Woman, and Gently Suspending, With Butterflies, Flowers, and Jewels Attending, Thus Your Fairy is Made of Most Beautiful Things.”
 Anderson (1823–1903) specialized in charming and tender portraits of children, particularly girls.
-The sentimental exploration of childhood in art became popular in the Victorian age.
+The sentimental exploration of childhood in art became popular in the Victorian era.
 Occasionally, the artist painted girls in the guise of fairies, of which this painting is a stunning example.

 The girl is depicted with a vibrantly colored butterfly crown and fairy wings.
 Ms. Icart, in the L’Ecole webinar, describes the girl/fairy as looking like a Celtic princess with her red hair, fair skin, and crown.
 The green pouch that she clasps, decorated with a golden lattice and pearls, may hold her jewelry; another theory is that its green color indicates it could contain a magic potion.
 Still, with her angelic face, it seems likely that she is a “good fairy,” suggesting the potion is not a poison.

-In Christopher Wood’s “Fairies in Victorian Art,” the definitive book on this subject, Wood writes, “The Victorians desperately wanted to believe in fairies, because they represented one of the ways they could escape the intolerable reality of living in an unromantic, materialistic and scientific age.”
+In Christopher Wood’s “Fairies in Victorian Art,” the definitive book on this subject, Wood writes: “The Victorians desperately wanted to believe in fairies, because they represented one of the ways they could escape the intolerable reality of living in an unromantic, materialistic and scientific age.”

 Viewing these creative, artistically skilled, and mesmerizing fairy images, one is transported from the mundane world into the romantic atmosphere of the supernatural.
 Continuing to weave their enchanting spell even in modern times, these Victorian pictures have been brought to a new generation’s attention through books, exhibitions, and auction sales.